 For logos and websites, I would say that, on average, you can expect about a month, if not more.
 For smaller design projects like a postcard or website banner, around 2-3 weeks.
 But again, these are estimates and can vary greatly.

-How do I find the right designer for my style?
+How do I find the right graphic designer for my style?

 Simply put, look at their portfolio.
 If you’re looking for an illustrative look, make sure you see examples of some illustrative work they’ve done.
 If you want something really clean and simple, don’t hire someone that has a portfolio full of grunge work.